Ankylosing Spondylitis: Causes & Treatments

 Calcium and vitamin D

-Since people with ankylosing spondylitis have a greater risk of developing osteoporosis than the general population, many experts – including the people at Arthritis Research UK – recommend making sure you get enough calcium and vitamin D in your diet to help strengthen your bones.
-One study also suggests that having high levels of vitamin D may reduce the activity of the ankylosing spondylitis, as well as reduce the risk of developing the condition (iii).
+Since people with ankylosing spondylitis have a greater risk of developing osteoporosis than the general population, many experts – including the people at Versus Arthritis – recommend making sure you get enough calcium and vitamin D in your diet to help strengthen your bones (vi).
+One study claims people with ankylosing spondylitis have lower vitamin D levels (ix), while another suggests that having high levels of vitamin D may reduce the activity of the ankylosing spondylitis, as well as reduce the risk of developing the condition (x).

 Like fish oils, turmeric – or rather the active ingredient in turmeric called curcumin – may help relieve ankylosing spondylitis symptoms as it is thought to have an anti-inflammatory effect.
-In fact there’s some evidence it may work by blocking several substances that play a role in inflammation, including tumor necrosis factor (TNF), prostaglandins, interleukin-12, cyclooxygenase 2, collagenase, elastase and thromboxane (iv).
-An animal study has also found curcumin’s painkilling abilities may be comparable with that of the NSAID diclofenac (v).
+In fact there’s some evidence it may work by blocking several substances that play a role in inflammation, including tumor necrosis factor (TNF), prostaglandins, interleukin-12, cyclooxygenase 2, collagenase, elastase and thromboxane (xi).

 Glucosamine and chondroitin